Memory Commands

 Add Belief

-kernle -a claire belief "Testing before deployment prevents outages" --confidence 0.85
+kernle -s my-project belief "Testing before deployment prevents outages" --confidence 0.85

 Revise from Episode